 Yes, copper cookware is safe.

-As for copper-colored cookware that contains no actual copper, you will have to research whatever its cooking surface is: typically a nonstick coating (either PTFE or ceramic nonstick), or possibly stainless steel.
+As for copper-colored cookware that contains no actual copper, you will have to research whatever its cooking surface is: typically a nonstick coating (either PTFE or ceramic nonstick), or stainless steel.
 To research nonstick coatings, see our article The Best Nonstick Frying Pan.

 How to Use and Care for Traditional Copper Cookware